wonderstone843/journey-to-red-team/Red_Team_Philosophy_Joshua_Penn.md

 # 🧠 Red Team Philosophy: Joshua Penn

 ## 🎯 Mission
 To protect systems, users, and society by thinking like the adversary — exposing hidden assumptions, untested trust boundaries, and misaligned incentives before real attackers do.
+The microsoft SC-900 training course is what has me thinking in this area its a gold mine of insight.

 ---